LeNooby09/lenooby09.github.io/testamonials/readme.md

 "`Damn, bro is turning into a Linux neckbeard more and more every day 💀💀💀`" - bytexenon

+"`I was adding your button to my site and just saw the qutoes part of your page and I love that idea lmao`" - aria

 # Quotes

 "`"im straight but my boyfriend's gay"`" - unknown